RESOURCES FOR CPS STUDENTS

 If a student completes this checklist before or just after they complete an assignment, they should be able to prevent some of the most common violations of the Academic Integrity policy, including plagiarism, reuse of past work, and unauthorized collaboration.
 Faculty are encouraged to share this checklist with their students:

-Interactive Academic Integrity Checklist (IAIC)
+Citation Academic Integrity Checklist (CAIC)

 WeCare